thegeneschool/metagenomics/docs/hic.md

     INFO     | 2019-11-19 08:37:46,434 | qc3C.kmer_based | Adjusted estimation of Hi-C read fraction: 0.09493 ± 0.003048 %
     ```

-!!! tip "Breaking down the invocation of `jellyfish`"
+!!! tip "Breaking down the creation of a k-mer library"
-    1. We are providing Docker access to our host filesystem using a bind mount (`-v $PWD:/opt/app-root`)
+    1. We are providing Docker access to our host filesystem using a bind mount (`-v $PWD:/app`)
-    2. Next we are specifying the image to run (`cerebis/qc3c:alpine`).
+    2. Next we are specifying the image to run (`cerebis/qc3c`).
-    3. Finally we include the actual call to `jellyfish`, along with its own options.
+    3. Finally we include the actual call to `qc3C mkdb`, along with its own options.

 !!! info "K-mer mode requirements"
     - No-assembly or reference required